vtlanglois/Exercise-01c-Basic-Game-Loop/README.md

 # Exercise-01c-Basic-Game-Loop
 Exercise for MSCH-C220, 31 August 2021

+A demonstration of this exercise is available at [https://youtu.be/2HulLdM7xPw](https://youtu.be/2HulLdM7xPw)

 This exercise will give you our first taste of solving a problem using programming.
 You will be implementing a basic game loop.

 Begin by Forking this repository.
 Check that it has been forked successfully; the repository should now read [your username]/Exercise-01c-Basic-Game-Loop